ZowieTao/kyberswap-widgets/README.md

-This is a [opencorddoxxyz](https://opencord.xyz/) plugin project with [kyberswap-widgets](https://github.com/KyberNetwork/kyberswap-widgets).
+This is a widget project with [kyberswap-widgets](https://github.com/KyberNetwork/kyberswap-widgets).

 ## Getting Started